Together we make positive change

 It is important that you know your feedback is taken seriously and that we, as a University, share a response on what enhancements have been made.
 Below are recent examples of changes that have come about because of the views and opinions you shared with us.

-We did: transformed the St George’s website to make it easier to find important content.
+We did: transformed the St George’s website to make it easier to find important content; introduced the George’s Monthly, a student newsletter for University news and events.

 We did: doubled the careers service to provision available to students each week.